ConductScience Podcast: The Solar System – Part I

 24:43 – Why are Mars and Earth so different?

 30:46 – Jupiter: The sculptor of our world

-35:47 – Titan, moon of Saturn
+35:47 – Titan, a moon of Saturn

 38:06 – Black holes

-1:01:28 – Enceladus, biggest space exploration finding of 21st century
+1:01:28 – Enceladus, the biggest space exploration finding of the 21st century

-1:05:57 – Would you go on a one way trip to Mars?
+1:05:57 – Would you go on a one-way trip to Mars?

 1:11:00 – Ending and outro

-You can listen to The Conduct Science Podcast by using the player above, searching for “The Conduct Science Podcast” on any place you listen to your podcasts, using any of the links below or you can download it HERE!
+You can listen to The Method Section by using the player above, searching for “The Conduct Science Podcast” on any place you listen to your podcasts, using any of the links below or you can download it HERE!

 Join Mitch and Tom this week as they get down with gravity in the first of a two-part topic: the Solar System.
 The conversation ranges from the newest theories to how the moon formed and how Jupiter sculpted the formation of Earth to the major scientific breakthroughs in recent years concerning black holes and the search for life!
 Music by: Joakim Karud – https://soundcloud.com/joakimkarud.